common-fate/docs-archive/docs/provider-development/tutorial/01-create.md

 ```

 :::info
-By convention, we use `cf-provider-<provider name>` as a folder name for Common Fate providers.
+By convention, we use `cf-provider-<provider name>` as a folder name for Glide providers.
 For example, if you are building a provider for AWS CloudWatch Log Groups, you could use the name `cf-provider-cloudwatch-log-groups`.
 :::

 Scaffold the provider by running: